Skip to main content

 To help you find the best recruiting software for you, here are the most important recruiting software features to look for:

 • Job Posting and Distribution: This feature makes it easy to post job openings to multiple job boards and social media platforms with a single submission.
-It's useful for maximizing the visibility of your job openings and attracting a diverse pool of candidates.
+It's useful for maximizing the visibility of your candidate sourcing efforts.

 • Recruitment Marketing Capabilities: This refers to any tools that allow you to advertise your job openings across a variety of marketing channels, including social media recruiting through popular social media or messaging platforms.

-• Applicant Tracking System (ATS): An ATS automates the collection and organization of candidate applications, helping you to quickly identify the most promising candidates so you can move them forward in your process.
+• Applicant Tracking System (ATS): An ATS automates the collection and organization of candidate applications, helping you to quickly identify the most promising candidates and move them forward in your process.

-• Candidate Screening Tools: This includes any sort of internal review and candidate evaluation tools, such as artificial intelligence-powered ranking and sorting for qualified candidates or built-in skill assessment tools.
+• Candidate Screening Tools: This includes any sort of internal review and candidate evaluation tools, such as artificial intelligence-powered ranking, diversity and inclusion, as well as sorting for qualified candidates or built-in skill assessment tools.

 • Recruiting Process Automations: Automations can help recruiters cover a lot of ground including candidate communication, tools to schedule interviews, or send reminders about interviews or next steps.
 Another useful feature is automatic resume parsing, which automatically deconstructs job applications to fit the relevant details into your recruiting database.